 In January, 2018, I began a year-long project to photograph all the beauty and diversity I could find within a single square meter of prairie.
 That tiny plot is located in a narrow strip of restored grassland at Lincoln Creek Prairie in Aurora, Nebraska.
 The prairie was restored by Prairie Plains Resource Institute in the early 1980’s and contains a nice diversity of prairie plants.

-While I primarily started the project as way to help others discover prairies and their beauty, the journey has also affected me, personally, in ways I hadn’t fully anticipated.
+While I primarily started the project as a way to help others discover prairies and their beauty, the journey has also affected me personally, in ways I hadn’t fully anticipated.
 I have always been drawn to photograph flowers, bugs, and other tiny creatures, but I usually do so while wandering broadly through prairies, looking for subjects that draw my attention.
 Despite more than 25 years of studying and exploring prairies, forcing myself to sit down and really focus my eyes and camera within a tiny square space has been truly inspirational.

 When I first came up with this project idea, I figured I would get frustrated by sitting in one place for long periods of time and missing out on potential photo opportunities elsewhere.
 After all, beautiful photography light is fleeting and precious.
 In actuality, the opposite happened.
 I found myself wandering with my camera through gorgeous landscapes of prairies, feeling distracted and unsettled, wondering what was happening back in my little plot.
 The only frustration I felt while at my plot came whenever a butterfly or other small creature left the square before I could photograph it.